 Dr. D asked me to look into building a wooden diving board yesterday.
-I started by reviewing a bunch of patent documents online as well as the info at woodendivingboards.com.
+I started by reviewing a bunch of patent documents online as well as the info at various websites (woodendivingboards.com, etc.).
 Here's what I came up with.

 93" length x 17" width x 3" thickness

-13 parts to fabricate + drill holes + epoxy lamination + plane flat + add epoxy hardware + sand smooth + varnish + connect wood parts + install wood assembly on base + transport to site + install at site + get paid.
+Buy lumber + fabricate 13 wood parts + drill holes + epoxy lamination/glue-up + plane flat + add epoxy hardware + sand smooth + varnish/oil finish + connect wood parts + transport to site + install wood assembly on base + install at site or have trusted contractor do install.

 Top Planks: (3) 93" x 3/4" x ~5-1/2" --> edge join with epoxy w/ spline or biscuits(?)